-Allowance for Credit Losses - Forecast Assumptions
+Private Education Loans Allowance for Credit Losses - Forecast Assumptions

-In determining the adequacy of the allowance for credit losses, we include forecasts of college graduate unemployment and the Consumer Price Index in our loss forecasting models.
-We obtain forecasts for these two inputs from Moody's Analytics.
+In the fourth quarter of 2022, we changed our loss model to include forecasts of college graduate unemployment, home price index, and median family income in determining the adequacy of the allowance for credit losses.
+Prior to this change, we used forecasts of college graduate unemployment and the Consumer Price Index in our loss forecasting models.
+We obtain forecasts for these inputs from Moody's Analytics.
 Moody's Analytics provides a range of forecasts for each of these inputs with various likelihoods of occurring.
 We determine which forecasts we will include in our estimation of allowance for credit losses and the associated weightings for each of these inputs.
-At January 1, 2020 (the initial adoption date of CECL), December 31, 2020, and December 31, 2021, we used the Base (50th percentile likelihood of occurring)/S1 (stronger near-term growth scenario with 10 percent likelihood of occurring)/S3 (downside scenario with 10 percent likelihood of occurring)/S3 (percent, and 30 percent, respectively.
+At January 1, 2020 (the initial adoption date of CECL), December 31, 2020, December 31, 2021, and December 31, 2022, we used the Base (50th percentile likelihood of occurring)/S1 (stronger near-term growth scenario with 10 percent likelihood of occurring) scenarios and weighted them 40 percent, 30 percent, and 30 percent, respectively.
 Management reviews both the scenarios and their respective weightings each quarter in determining the allowance for credit losses.